RADIO PROMOTIONAL DISCS

 NOTE: The Jimmy Ellis song is called Farewell on this disc while the Precious Cargo disc lists it as THE Farewell.

-NOTES: Very similar to the disc listed above in that this was a promotional disc featuring 22 tracks by little known artists in a bid to bring attention to their song or album.
-From the little available information it appears Walt Gollender, who produced the CD single featuring the original recording of the song, paid this long established promoter to include the track on this promotional disc.
+NOTES: Both the above promotional discs feature tracks by little known artists in a bid to bring attention to their song or album.
+Walt Gollender, who produced the CD single featuring the original Jimmy Ellis recording, paid long established promoter, the late Ed King, to include the track on these promotional discs.

 It seems around 350 copies were produced and distributed, most (or all) of which would have been destroyed shortly after receiving.
-Walt also received five copies for his personal use and for him to give to his friends or fans of Orion, which is where the only copy currently known to exist was located.
-However as each of the other artists' representatives would also be given five copies this is possibly where the most chance of another copy exists.
+Walt also received five copies for his personal use and for him to give to his friends or fans of Orion.
+Each of the other artists' representatives would also be given five copies.

 A cassette tape version was also released.